signalwire/docusaurus-plugins/packages/docusaurus-plugin-llms-txt/README.md

 - Integration with web-based tools
 - Cleaner link appearance
 - When you want full URLs with your site domain

+### Generated Index Pages

+The `includeGeneratedIndex` option controls whether Docusaurus-generated category index pages are included in the output.
+These are pages automatically created from `_category_.json` or `_category_.yaml` files with `link.type: "generated-index"`, or from sidebar configurations.

+**When to exclude generated index pages (`includeGeneratedIndex: false`):**
+- You only want actual content pages, not navigation pages
+- Generated indexes duplicate information already in your documentation structure
+- You're focusing on content extraction rather than site navigation
+- You want to reduce the number of processed pages

+**Generated index pages include:**
+- Category pages created from `_category_.json/yaml` files
+- Sidebar category pages with `type: "generated-index"`
+- Auto-generated category overview pages

+These pages typically contain a list of links to documents within that category rather than substantial content.

 ### Route Exclusion